BernardTheUlsterman/BernardTheUlsterman/README.md

 ## Cover Letter

-I am currently working on a software project.
+I am currently working on a confidential software project.
 My tasks are as following:
 - Creating and translating operating instructions and user manuals for a software project
 - Testing software configurations.
 Designing and writing test protocols.
 - Handling